 - What percentage moves to another location in your service area?

-- How many moves outside your service area?
+- How many move outside your service area?

 Find your largest niche and build a brand around that.